CSSLab/social-dimensions/README.md

 ```

 ### Figure data
 The underlying data for all main text figures from the paper are available in `data/figure_data`.
+Code to reproduce all figures is available in `full_code/commembed/plots`.

 ## Citation